reactivemarbles/DynamicData/README.md

 ```
 This wires and unwires ```SomeObservable``` as the collection changes.

-## History of dynamic data
+## History of Dynamic Data
-Even before rx existed I had implemented a similar concept using old fashioned events but the code was very ugly and my implementation full of race conditions so it never existed outside of my own private sphere.
-My second attempt was a similar implementation to the first but using rx when it first came out.
-This also failed as my understanding of rx was flawed and limited and my design forced consumers to implement interfaces.
+Even before Rx existed I had implemented a similar concept using old fashioned events but the code was very ugly and my implementation full of race conditions so it never existed outside of my own private sphere.
+My second attempt was a similar implementation to the first but using Rx when it first came out.
+This also failed as my understanding of Rx was flawed and limited and my design forced consumers to implement interfaces.
 Then finally I got my design head on and in 2011-ish I started writing what has become dynamic data.
 No inheritance, no interfaces, just the ability to plug in and use it as you please.
 All along I meant to open source it but having so utterly failed on my first 2 attempts I decided to wait until the exact design had settled down.
 The wait lasted longer than I expected and end up taking over 2 years but the benefit is it has been trialled for 2 years on a very busy high volume low latency trading system which has seriously complicated data management.
 And what's more that system has gathered a load of attention for how slick and cool and reliable it is both from the user and IT point of view.
 So I present this library with the confidence of it being tried, tested, optimised and mature.
 I hope it can make your life easier like it has done for me.

 ## Want to know more?
 I could go on endlessly but this is not the place for full documentation.
 I promise this will come but for now I suggest downloading my WPF sample app (links at top of document)  as I intend it to be a 'living document' and I promise it will be continually maintained.